vishalG59/SampleApp/README.md

     - `core-network`: Networking and API-related code.

 - **Feature Modules**:
-  - `feature-recipehub:data`: Repositories, DTOs, and data sources for RecipeHub.
+  - `feature-recipehub:data`: Repositories, DTOs, Room Entities and data sources(Local & Remote) for RecipeHub.
   - `feature-recipehub:domain`: Use cases and domain models specific to RecipeHub.
   - `feature-recipehub:presentation`: UI screens and ViewModels using Jetpack Compose.